-Cuts, Lacerations and Puncture Wounds Injury Services in Newington and Oxford CT
+Cuts, Lacerations and Puncture Wounds Injury Services Questions and Answers

 Have you suffered a cut, laceration, or a puncture wound in the Newington and Oxford, CT area?
 While minor injuries can usually be taken care of at home, more serious injuries should be seen by one of our board-certified doctors at Premier Urgent Care.
 Supported by our experienced staff, we can take care of your injury in our state of the art facility.
 We can also treat you if you suspect your minor injury has become infected.